uakbr/bypass-methods/README_accessibility.md

   - `keyboard`: For global keyboard hook management
   - `win32ui` and `win32gui`: For advanced window management
   - `numpy`: For image processing of captured screenshots
+  - `pythoncom`: For COM/DCOM interfaces used in advanced capture methods

 ## Advantages Over DLL Injection